andrea-sdl/work-hats-book/01-contents/29-can-you-do-it.md

 There was a story along these lines that I always loved:

 A man goes talking to a big Hotel and ask the owner if they would have the space for an event.
-The owner promptly replied "yes", then the man asked if they have a place big enough to accomodate 1000 people.
+The owner promptly replied "yes", then the man asked if they have a place big enough to accommodate 1000 people.

 The owner confirmed, then the man asked if, for each person that would come, they would give him one orange by hand (so no self serve).